Sourcing in China or Asia

 Is that your product won’t match specifications when you receive it?

-Or you are afraid factory didn’t perform the right tests to ensure your product meets regulations in your market?
+Or you are afraid the factory didn’t perform the right tests to ensure your product meets regulations in your market?

-Many importer admit product inspection company helps them avoid most of these problems and many others.
+Many importers admit product inspection company helps them avoid most of these problems and many others.
 Having the quality inspector visit the factory before shipping ensures your expectations are met.
 It also gives you the transparency to forecast any potential delays in production or shipping.

 Why some importers don’t use third party quality inspection Service

-There are some clear advantages to working with a third-party for product QC. but there are also a couple valid reasons why an importer might choose not to.
+There are some clear advantages to working with a third-party for product QC.
+But there are also a couple valid reasons why an importer might choose not to.
 Though not every importer will find these reasons apply to them specifically, as they’re worth considering.

 Different inspectors inspecting at different times